temporaerhaus/website/content/groups/makermonday/index.en.md

 The Maker-Monday is our evening where we are open for everyone, without a dedicaded agenda.
 Here you can take a look at our house, the machines or just come to chill and have a chat with the people.

 You already have an idea for your project?
-Awesome, we can help you to realize it.
+Awesome, we can help you realize it.
 You don't have a glue yet?
 Just come and take a look at the projects that where already realized in our location.
 Or just exchange with other people in the house and develop creative ideas together.

 Please take a look at our [calendar](/en/termine-und-oeffnungszeiten/) when we are open next time.